What is an epidural steroid injection?

 What are the risks and side effects?

 Serious side effects and complications are rare.
 The most common problem after the injection is having pain near the site of the injection for a few days.
 The other complications are infection, bleeding and nerve injury.
-These complications are minimized by stopping the blood thinners, using sterile technique, and fluoroscopy for X-ray needle guidance.
+These complications are minimized by stopping the blood thinners, using sterile technique, and fluoroscopy for X-ray needle.